uber/cadence/docker/README.md

 * docker-compose-postgres.yml uses PostgreSQL as persistence storage
 * docker-compose-statsd.yaml runs with Statsd+Graphite
 * docker-compose-multiclusters.yaml runs with 2 cadence clusters
+* docker-compose-astra.yaml uses DataStax Astra as persistence storage (see below for step by step instructions)

 For example:
 ```